History calls again as Cristiano Ronaldo edges ever closer to surpassing Ali Daei as international football’s record goalscorer.

 It’s only a matter of time before Ronaldo adds another prestigious record to his name as international football’s highest goalscorer.

-The five-time Ballon d’Or winner broke the 100-goal mark in last month’s 2-0 win over Sweden.
-He scored a brilliant brace in the Friends Arena for that game to take his tally up to 101 goals in 165 games.
+The five-time Ballon d’Or winner broke the 100-goal mark in a 2-0 win over Sweden in September and he has since taken his tally up to 103 goals in 173 appearances.

 Now it’s a question of not if, but when he’ll overtake Ali’s record?